 What about guests with mobility challenges?

-Beach wheelchairs are available on the island, free of charge.
-However, you can’t pre-order a wheelchair, and staff issues them on a first-come, first-served basis.
+Beach wheelchairs are available on Great Stirrup Cay, free of charge.
+However, you can’t pre-order a wheelchair, and the staff issues them on a first-come, first-served basis.

 If you or one of your cruising group is unable to walk at all, tendering to the island might not be possible.
 NCL, like many other cruise lines, reserves the right to deny boarding of their tenders to guests who can’t enter or exit the boat on foot.

-On the flip side, staying on board the ship during a port day at Great Stirrup Cay can be incredibly fun.
+On the flip side, staying on the ship during a port day at Great Stirrup Cay can be incredibly fun.
 You won’t have to deal with crowds, and it could be a perfect day of relaxation when the pool deck, restaurants, and bars are almost empty.
-This would be a great day to book a (maybe discounted) spa treatment!
+This would be a great day to book a (possibly discounted) spa treatment!

 Can you buy souvenirs on Great Stirrup Cay?

 Souvenirs are available at the Berried Treasures Bazaar, a straw market run by local Bahamians.
 The colorful open-air market offers clothing and accessories, as well as a variety of local crafts.

-Since NCL doesn’t run the bazaar, you won’t be able to use your cruise card here.
-It’s cash-only (US dollars) so be sure to bring cash for the market if you think you might want to do some shopping.
+Since Norwegian Cruise Line doesn’t run the bazaar, you won’t be able to use your cruise card here.
+It’s cash-only (US or Bahamian dollars) so be sure to bring cash for the market if you think you might want to do some shopping.

 What do you need to bring to Great Stirrup Cay?